 - Click Reform Wireless Network.

 After performing the Reform, you will see the Current Network Wireless Device List empty.
-You can then manually add sensors to the Sensor List (Wireless Device List) using the top half of this page.
+Using the top half of this page, you can manually add sensors to the Sensor List

 The Reform command can be useful in many scenarios where refreshing the Sensor List might be necessary.
-The Reform functions performed can resolve a variety of issues in which regaining control of the Sensor Network configuration of a gateway is necessary.
+The Reform functions performed can resolve various issues to regain control of the Sensor Network configuration of a gateway.
 Please contact Monnit Support if you have further inquiries.